simondema/pdf-blank/typescript/README.md

-# PdfBlank
+# Typescript

 A simple utility written in NodeJS to add a blank page after each page in the PDF file received as input.
+Using pdf-lib.
 It could be useful to take side-notes on the PDF file if printed in 2x3 format.

 ## Install